LBCrion/sfwbar/doc/sfwbar-mpd.rst

 "mpd"
   Emitted whenever the state of the MPD server changes.
 "mpd-error"
   Emitted when MPD server returns an error.
-An error string is provded in the string variable `message`.
+An error string is provided in the string variable `message`.
 "mpd-list"
   Emitted upon completion of the `list` MPD protocol command.
 Results of the